MarilynKeller/HIT/README.md

 # Dataset

-The Dataset is hosted on [Huggingface](https://huggingface.co/datasets/varora/HIT) and will be downloaded automatically when running the code.
+The dataset is hosted on [Huggingface](https://huggingface.co/datasets/varora/HIT) and will be downloaded automatically when the code is run.
 Alternatively, you can download the HIT dataset from HIT project page [https://hit.is.tue.mpg.de/], in the `Download` tab.

-This dataset contains data for 157 males and 241 females.
-For each subject it contains:
+This dataset contains data for 127 males and 191 females.
+For each subject, it contains:

 ```shell
 {